 - Construction site accidents where another company was also working on the site, and the other company’s workers were at fault for the accident.

 - The injuries you suffered are due to a defective product, such as faulty tools and equipment.
 In this instance, you could file a claim against the manufacturer responsible.

 - You received a work-related injury as the result of a motor vehicle accident.
 You might be able to file a third-party liability claim against the driver who caused the accident.

 Call a Los Lunos Personal Injury Attorney Today to Discuss Your Third Party Liability Case

 Injuries due to third-party negligence affect many people on the job every year.
 That’s why it’s essential to understand what a third-party injury claim is and how you can go about filing a case.
 It would be in your best interest to seek legal counsel with a Los Lunas personal injury attorney who regularly handles work injury cases.
-To schedule a free consultation regarding your claim with The Law Firm of David C. Chavez, LLC, you can call 505-865-9696 or contact us online.
+To schedule a free consultation regarding your claim with David C. Chavez Law Firm, you can call 888-DAVID-WINS (888-328-4394) or contact us online.